Mailgun logo

 Which is more popular, Mailgun or Mailjet?

-On the Knock platform, Mailgun handled 100M–500M messages from January 22nd to April 22nd compared to <1M for Mailjet.
-Mailgun is currently trending upward in adoption, while Mailjet volume has remained stable.
+On the Knock platform, Mailgun handled 100M–500M messages from February 10th to May 11th compared to <1M for Mailjet.
+Mailgun volume has remained stable, while Mailjet volume has remained stable.

 Can I use both Mailgun and Mailjet together?